tira-io/tirex-tracker/README.md

 ### C development

-We use [CMake](https://cmake.org/) to build the C library, command line tool, and examples.
+We use [CMake 3.24](https://cmake.org/) to build the C library, command line tool, and examples.
 Different build targets are used so that you can select what to build.
 [Doxygen](https://doxygen.nl/) is used to generate the documentation for the C API.
-If you haven't installed CMake and/or Doxygen, please install it as described [here for CMake](https://cmake.org/download/) and [here for Doxygen](https://doxygen.nl/download.html)
+If you haven't installed CMake and/or Doxygen, please install it as described [here for CMake 3.24](https://cmake.org/download/) and [here for Doxygen](https://doxygen.nl/download.html)

 First, setup CMake to use the correct version of [GCC](https://gcc.gnu.org/) and enable all build targets by running: